 The Blackfoot drove buffalo from a grazing area in the Porcupine Hills more than a mile and a half from the jump through carefully constructed lanes that directed the animals to the cliff.
 At more than 30 feet, the cliff was high enough to break the animals’ legs upon impact.

 The site was used as a buffalo jump for so long that bones have been discovered nearly 40 feet underground.
-One estimated suggests that more than 120,000 buffalo were slaughtered at Head-Smashed-In over the years.
+One estimate suggests that more than 120,000 buffalo were slaughtered at Head-Smashed-In over the years.